Pain Medications and Sickle Cell Disease

 Most people with sickle cell disease (SCD) experience an acute pain episode in their lifetime.
 The first episode can occur as early as 6 months old.
 Pain episodes occur with any frequency, usually in the hands, feet, chest, and back.1

-How are pain medicines used to treat sickle cell pain at home?
+How are pain medicines used to treat sickle cell at home?

 About 1 in 3 people with SCD experience pain every day.
 Pain is treated at home about 10 times more often than in the hospital.2,3

-Home pain treatments include non-steroidal anti-inflammatory drugs (NSAIDs) and oral opioids.
+Home treatments include non-steroidal anti-inflammatory drugs (NSAIDs) and oral opioids.
+NSAIDs should not be used longer than 10 days to manage acute pain in SCD without talking to your doctor.
 You and your doctor should create a plan for treating pain at home.
 It should include when to go to the hospital.

 NSAIDs are common pain and fever relievers.
-They block the production of chemicals in the body that cause inflammation.
+They block the production of chemicals in the body that causes inflammation.
 Some NSAIDs used to relieve sickle cell pain include:4

 - Ibuprofen (Motrin, Advil)